-Gateway Operations Limited is ISO 9001 and 14001 certified and is recognized by the New Brunswick Construction Safety Association (NBCSA) and is certified through the Accredited Snow Contractors Association (ASCA)
+Gateway Operations Limited is ISO 9001 and 14001 certified, is recognized by the New Brunswick Construction Safety Association (NBCSA) and is certified through the Accredited Snow Contractors Association (ASCA)

 Frequently Asked Questions

 Gateway Operations, in partnership with the Province of New Brunswick, is responsible for the operation, maintenance and rehabilitation (OMR) of the Route 1 highway limits and its affiliated roadside assets based on following defined project specifications and .
 Gateway’s responsibility extends from the periods of June 01, 2011 and June 30, 2040.

 The Route 1 limits operated, maintained and rehabilitated by Gateway Operations, extend from km marker 0 in St. Stephen to km marker 239* in River Glade and includes:

 *The following areas are operated, maintained and rehabilitated by others:

 o Eastbound on ramp at Exit 120 (Market Place)

 The levels of services for snow and ice control on the Route 1 highway are detailed , and are scheduled between the periods of October 15th and April 15th, annually.